eclipse/kiso-testing/docs/how_to_auxiliary.rst

 1. Verify if a request is available in the input queue

   #.
 If the command message is "create_auxiliary_instance" and the auxiliary is not created yet,
+     call the :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._create_auxiliary_instance`
-     call the ``_create_auxiliary_instance`` method and put a boolean corresponding to the success of the command processing in the output queue.
+     method and put a boolean corresponding to the success of the command processing in the output queue.
      This command message is put in the queue at test setup.

   #.
 If the command message is "delete_auxiliary_instance" and the auxiliary is created, call
+     the :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._delete_auxiliary_instance`
-     the ``_delete_auxiliary_instance`` method and put a boolean corresponding the success of the command processing in the output queue.
+     method and put a boolean corresponding the success of the command processing in the output queue.
      This command message is put in the queue at test teardown.

   #.
 If the command message is a tuple of 3 elements starting with "command", then a custom command has to
      be executed.
-This custom command has to be implemented in the ``_run_command`` method.
+This custom command has to be implemented in the :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._run_command` method.

   #.
-If the command message is "abort" and the auxiliary is created, call the ``_abort_command``
+If the command message is "abort" and the auxiliary is created, call the :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._abort_command`
      method and put a boolean corresponding the success of the command processing in the output queue.

 2. Verify if a Message is available for reception

   #.
-Call the auxiliarie's ``_receive_message`` method
+Call the auxiliarie's :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface._receive_message` method
   #.
 If something is returned, put it in the output queue, otherwise repeat this execution cycle.

 Implement an Auxiliary